 Is It Safe To Drive With Unbalanced Wheels?

-In normal circumstances, it’s fairly safe to drive with unbalanced wheels.
+It’s fairly safe to drive with unbalanced wheels in normal circumstances.
 The most dramatic result is that you may have a vibration that’s a bit annoying.
-However, if you’re distracted by the vibration, it might become more serious.
-If you find it negatively impacts your driving abilities, you should get the issue fixed as soon as possible.
+However, if you’re distracted by the vibration, and if you find it negatively impacts your driving abilities, get the issue fixed immediately.

 As tires become more and more unbalanced, the issues they cause can be more significant.
 Unbalanced wheels can cause tires to wear unevenly, making them less round.
 Deformed, or out-of-round, tires can be incredibly dangerous and should be addressed immediately.

 Out-of-round tires can cause significant damage to the suspension of your vehicle.
 This damage might require a very costly repair.
 More seriously, out-of-round tires might have weak spots that are prone to failure.
 If your tire fails while driving, you could find yourself in a bad accident, or stranded fixing a flat in the breakdown lane.

 Your driving habits might also increase the urgency with which you need to make this repair.
 If you don’t drive a long distance to get to work, or you work from home, you might find that unbalanced tires don’t impact you that much.
 Alternatively, if you drive for long hours every day or drive through various conditions, you might want to prioritize this repair.